antoineruzette/BDE-transPACT-implementation/README.md

 # Implementing, adapting and applying the transPACT software on the VlaamseSuperComputer (VSC)
 <i> <b>Master's thesis - Laboratory for Biomolecular Discovery and Engineering</b>, MSc in Bioinformatics, VIB - KU Leuven, 2022, Antoine Ruzette, Joleen Masschelein</i>

-<b> Note that this is a private repository.
-Only persons who have been granted access should be reading this. </b>

 All credits regarding the transPACT platform goes to the authors of the following repository: https://github.com/chevrm/transPACT.

 **Goal of the project:**